live-clones/recalbox/projects/frontend/THEMES.md

 	- Horizontal offset for text from the alignment point.
 If `alignment` is "left", offsets the text to the right.
 If `alignment` is "right", offsets text to the left.
 No effect if `alignment` is "center".
 Given as a percentage of the element's parent's width (same unit as `size`'s X value).
 * `forceUppercase` - type: BOOLEAN.
 Draw text in uppercase.
 * `lineSpacing` - type: FLOAT.
 Controls the space between lines (as a multiple of font height).
 Default is 1.5.
+* `zIndex` - type: FLOAT.
+	- z-index value for component.
+Components will be rendered in order of z-index value from low to high.

 #### ninepatch

 * `pos` - type: NORMALIZED_PAIR.
 * `size` - type: NORMALIZED_PAIR.
 * `path` - type: PATH.
+* `zIndex` - type: FLOAT.
+	- z-index value for component.
+Components will be rendered in order of z-index value from low to high.

 EmulationStation borrows the concept of "nine patches" from Android (or "9-Slices").
 Currently the implementation is very simple and hard-coded to only use 48x48px images (16x16px for each "patch").
 Check the `data/resources` directory for some examples (button.png, frame.png).